Hannon-lab/FlaHMM/README.md

 ### Running FlaHMM

 To run FlaHMM, go to the FlaHMM directory and run FlaHMM.py with the following parameters:
-- Drosophila genome assembly to make predictions on (e.g., Dmel.dm6, Dfic.GCF_018152265 or Dper.d101g; please find a full list [here](data/precomputed_species_list.txt)).
+- Drosophila species genome assembly to make predictions on (e.g., Dmel.dm6, Dfic.GCF_018152265 or Dper.d101g; please find a full list [here](data/precomputed_species_list.txt)).
 - Bin size in kb (2.5, 5 or 10)
 - LTR/Gypsy threshold (0.025, 0.05, 0.075, 0.1 or 0.2)